 Changing your filters can be an easy maintenance step for your system.
 You may need to change your filters more often in the summer as the filter works harder to filter out pollen and debris that is recycled into the home.
 On average homeowners can save approximately up to 15% on their cooling costs by changing out dirty filters more frequently in the summer.

 2. Install a Programmable Thermostat

-You could be running up your cooling costs by keeping your home at comfort temperatures when you’re not at home.
-Most homeowners don’t think about changing the temperature of the home before they leave or at night-time when temperatures aren’t typically as high.
+You could be running up your cooling costs by keeping your home at comfortable temperatures when you’re not at home.
+Most homeowners don’t think about changing the temperature of the home before they leave or at night time when temperatures aren’t typically as high.
 However, this is where a programmable thermostat comes in handy.
 Programmable thermostats come with a variety of features ranging from smart features that will change the temperature according to the temperature outside or indoor humidity and even remind the homeowner when it’s time to change the filter.
-These features are extremely valuable when it comes to cost saving techniques.
+These features are extremely valuable when it comes to cost-saving techniques.